DataKit API¶

 }

-To better display the JSON in the request result, you can use the tool jq, for example, the complex message
+To better display the JSON in the request result, you can use the tool jq.
+For example, for the complex message

-field above can be directly extracted into pure text through jq:
+field above, you can directly extract the plain text through jq:

 with 2 point parse ok, 2 points failed.
 Origin data: "some1,t1=1,t2=v2 f1=1i,f2=3\nsome2,t1=1,t2 f1=1i,f2=3\nsome3,t1=1,t2=v3 f1=1i,f2=3\nsome2,t1=1,t2 f1=1i,f2=\n"